InfoAmazonia/jeo-plugin/docs/layer-types.md

 `register_layer_type` method gets 2 parameters.

 * Layer type slug - A unique sanitized string (make sure to make it unique)
+* Options - An array with the layer type options:
-* URL - The absolute URL to your javascript file.
+  * script_url: Required.
+The absolute URL to your javascript file.
+  * dependecies: Optional.
+An array of scripts handles registered using [wp_register_script][(](https://developer.wordpress.org/reference/functions/wp_register_script/)) that should be loaded as a dependency to the layer type main script

 That's all you need to do in the PHP side.
 All the magic happens on the javascript.